resonatehq/docs/docs/resonate/architecture.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Architecture

-:::info
-WORK IN PROGRESS
+:::info WORK IN PROGRESS

 This guide is a work in progress.
 We have chosen to build in public, which means that some sections may be incomplete and information may change at any time.
 :::

-Deep dive into the internal of Resonate and how things work with these READMEs:
+Deep dive into the internals of Resonate:
 - https://github.com/resonatehq/resonate/blob/main/docs/architecture.md